Usage

 is used to compute the TTL of transmitted packets which is the

-value is 4 and therefore the default TTL is 120 seconds.
+the default TTL is 120 seconds.

 configure [ports ethX [,…]] lldp status rx-and-tx | rx-only |